 - Periodically lubricate all hinges and latch assemblies with a light oil.
-And, clean and coat gasket materials with silicone to help keep them pliable. - The optional hardtop hatches and door slides are made of acrylic plastic.
+And, clean and coat gasket materials with silicone to help keep them pliable. - The opening port windows and door slides are made of acrylic plastic.
 Acrylic can scratch easily.
 DO NOT use a dry cloth or glass cleaning solutions; use a soft cloth, mild soap, and water for routine cleaning.
 Solvents and products containing ammonia can permanently damage acrylic.
-Refer to Routine Maintenance for more information on the proper maintenance for acrylic. - Many manufacturers of carbon monoxide detectors offer a testing program.
-Contact the manufacturer of your carbon monoxide detector and have it tested periodically.
+Refer to Routine Maintenance for more information on the proper maintenance for acrylic. - Many manufacturers of carbon monoxide detectors offer a testing and recertification program.
+Contact the manufacturer of your carbon monoxide detector and have it tested and recertified periodically.
 These types of detection equipment have a limited life span.